Hey party people…are you looking for a way to up the share-food ante?

 Firstly, in case we need to spell it out, the answer is melted, gooey, bubbling hot cheese.

-But if you’re one of those people and you’re not so easily pleased, then here are some other reasons you will love it.
+But if you’re one of those people that’s not easily pleased, then here are some other reasons you’ll love it.

 There’s hardly any prep required.
 Just chop the cheese and vegetables, and boil some baby potatoes, and you’re ready to go.